tiziano88/google-smart-home-rs/README.md

 ## Setup instructions

 1. Compile and run the server with `cargo run`.
 1. Run `ngrok http 1234` and take note of the public HTTPS address, something like `https://xxxxxxxx.ngrok.io`.
+Alternatively specify the `-subdomain` flag for a persistent endpoint.
 1. Locally modify the `action.json` file, setting the `conversations.automation.url` field to `$URL/action`.

 1. Using the [gActions CLI](https://developers.google.com/actions/tools/gactions-cli), run `gactions update --action_package=action.json` `--project=$PROJECT`.